aplater/Google-Scripts-Move-Rows-Automatically/README.md

 Using google scripts, move rows from one sheet to another

-This file has been modified from https://www.seerinteractive.com/blog/google-sheets-scripts/ "Moving rows to a separate tab upon completion"
+This file has been modified from https://www.seerinteractive.com/blog/google-sheets-scripts/

+By: CHRISTINA BLAKE

+See Section: Moving rows to a separate tab upon completion

-To use this script
+To use this modified script

 1. Create a new google spreadsheet